 Your sales team can connect with leads by recording a personalized demo to send before, during, or after a consultation.
 A demo video can also be general and highlight the features, perks, and benefits.

 Like explainer or demo videos, a “how-to” seeks to showcase how a specific function or feature of your product works.
-Consider SMSZap as an example.
-A how-to video for this product may show how to use the “send-time management” or scheduling feature.
+For example, you can highlight how to use a lesser-known feature related to your software or product.

 Land a new qualified lead or customer?
 Introduce that person to the sales rep or service team members they’ll be working with as they move into the next stage of their customer journey.
 These videos can be super short, but be sure to make them personal.